mohsanabbas/Ironhack-FinalProject/README.md

 information, add new product including picture upload, and manage some of the product categories.
 #### SPECIFICATIONS
-This is pretty big project with the client side and server side api, in client side basically will be react.js, redux and some other liberaries, and server side will be including express.js, node.js and mongoDB, and of course some libraries to assist with picture uploading, user authentication , password hashing, nodemailer, etc.
+This is pretty big project with the client side and server side api, in client side basically used react.js, redux  material ui, paypal connecter, and server side will be including express.js, node.js and mongoDB, and with picture uploading using cloudinary, user authentication , password hashing, , etc.
 #### MILESTONES
 #### Server Side
 To get server up and running with functional API , there will be 5  models schemas, brand,